lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 1: Before the election ends: A person, e.g. in person, with ID (or a witness, however ID is confirmed in a given area), goes to the voting office to register for the One-Time-Pad Vote-Over-a-Network (online voting) process.

 Step 2: During the in-person one-time-pad-voter-registration: two physical copies (e.g QR codes) of two one-time-pads are created, one set of the two pads are stored (offline) by the local voting office, the other set (pair) of one time pads is kept by the voter themselves (physically, offline).
+If there is no printer, an short-form ballot one time pad good for several ballots may be hand written and OCR-checked on a wallet-card sized card or paper.

 The software will print the one-time pads.
 The software will check the one-time pads.
 The software will erase thoroughly from memory (e.g. physically overwrite) any record of what the printed one-time-pads were.

 Q: write out one-time-pad by hand...e.g. for truncated ballot that contains only vote-fields, so a smaller size?